 A UPL could impact both pharmacy payments and payments for drugs administered in an office setting.
 To model any UPL impacts in this setting, the board would require detailed purchasing data from wholesalers and reimbursement data from insurance carriers.
 Providers and wholesalers are not obligated to provide drug purchase cost data.
 An estimate of pharmacy acquisition costs could be modeled using published resources such as the Average Sales Price (ASP).
 Additionally, the state may not have full access to non-public payer data specific to Oregon.
 Data from state-administered entities (e.g., Medicaid, PEBB/OEBB) could be obtained from the state.
 Data from state-regulated entities may be available in summary form through data calls (e.g., commercial insurance).
 Limited utilization data for government programs is publicly available, such as Medicare Part B and D summary data (which is national and not Oregon-specific) and SDUD for Medicaid programs (which can be obtained at the Oregon-specific level).
 Data from cash payers may not be available.
-Provider reimbursement data from carriers and patients will be difficult to obtain and will vary by provider.
-Aggregating reimbursement data across different provider organizations would be necessary to project statewide effects.
+Provider reimbursement data across different provider organizations would be necessary to project statewide effects.
 Projecting acquisition costs in a post-UPL environment will be challenging.
 One approach could be to express both current provider acquisition costs and reimbursements from carriers and patients as a percentage of WAC.